brailyguzman/brailyguzman/README.md

 # Hello, World! 👋

-I'm Braily, a Full-Stack Developer and High School student from New York City.
+I'm Braily, a Developer from New York City.

 ## 🛠️ Toolkit
 - **Editors:** VS Code, Neovim